-• dataPath - the location where the plugin stores the unsent changes.
+- dataPath the location where the plugin stores the unsent changes.
 When any unsent changes have been delivered successfully, files in this path are deleted.
 The plugin creates one file for each user.
-This means that if a user changes his password three times in a row, you will see only one file containing the last change.

-- pollEach the interval (in seconds) at which the plugin attempts to resend the changes. - netTimeout the length of time (in milliseconds) after which the plugin stops attempting a connection.
+This means that if a user changes his password three times in a row, you will see only one file containing the last change. - maxFileRetry the maximum number of password change retry attempts after which the plugin stops attempting to send changes. - netTimeout the length of time (in milliseconds) before the plugin stops attempting a connection. - pollEach the interval (in seconds) between each attempt to send changes.